PTG12032001/truyenhayy/README.md

 ## 🔍 SEO Improvements

-- Optimized SEO with the **top keyword "ztruyen", "truyen echhi", etc, ...** to improve visibility on Google.
+- Optimized SEO with the **top keyword "truyenhayy", "truyen tranh", "manhwa", "manga", etc, ...** to improve visibility on Google.
 - Updated meta tags and heading structure for better search engine indexing.

 ---